Skip to main content

 In fibromyalgia, the difference between whole-body and local delivery may be especially important.
 When symptoms are widespread, local treatment can miss systemic factors.
 Whole-body systems appear in multiple fibromyalgia studies for this reason.

-More intensity is not automatically better
+More intensity isn't automatically better

 Controls and blinding matter